Grand Canyon Rapids - Everything You Need to Know

 While motorized, oar-powered, and paddle rafts use a heavy rubberized inflatable design, dory rafts use a rigid canoe-style design.
 While traditionally made from wood, dory raft frames are now built with fiberglass or closed-cell foam.
 Because of their narrower profile, dory rafts cannot hold as many passengers as motor, oar, or paddle rafts.
 However, thanks to their more streamlined design, dory rafts are considerably more maneuverable when traversing Grand Canyon river rapids.
 In addition to making the float and rapids sections more comfortable, this agility makes it easier for dory raft passengers to ‘feel’ the ebb and flow of the Colorado River.

-Hybrid Raft
+Hybrid Trips

 Please note, when you’re considering raft options, the range of rafts on offer will vary depending on your route and trip length selection.
 For example, if you plan on attending a 12-18 day full Grand Canyon rapids trip, your raft selection will almost always be restricted to non-motorized raft types.
 Check out our 2-step trip planning tool for a more detailed breakdown of route-specific raft offerings.